distributedgov/distributedgov.github.io/_guide/getting-started.md

 layout: guide
 title: Getting started
 description: How to effectively transition from co-located to a distributed team.
+excerpt: How to effectively transition from co-located to a distributed team.
 categories: [Remote, Telework]

 ---